Recreation & Parks

 - Family Skate Days at Harvey School

 Senior Citizens participate in regularly scheduled meetings and programs.
-A variety of activities such as informational presentations, crafts, exercise, movies, social functions, special programs and parties are offered.
+A variety of activities, such as informational presentations, crafts, exercise, movies, social functions, special programs and parties are offered.
 Free transportation is offered by the department for local shopping and meetings.
-Get your name on the senior mailing list to find out about all on going events.
-(Bus trips, weekly meeting topics, special events and more.
-A bi-monthly calendar will be mailed to your home address.
-A Senior Citizen Nutrition Program and a home delivered Meals on Wheels Program are offered through an agreement with the Village of Mt.
+Get your name on the senior mailing list to find out about all ongoing events.
+(Bus trips, weekly meeting topics, special events and more.)
+A bi-monthly calendar can be mailed to your home address.
+A Senior Citizen Nutrition Program and a home-delivered Meals on Wheels Program are offered through an agreement with the Village of Mt.
 Kisco.
-The Department is always on the lookout for volunteers to deliver Meals on Wheels.
+The Department is always on the lookout for volunteers to help deliver the Meals on Wheels.
 If interested, please call the Senior Line at 666-7203.

 Town Parks and Facilities